Karan96Kaushik/Beastify_Ext/README.md

 # beastify_Ext
-Extension to communicate to LAN Web Sockets
+Extension to communicate to LAN Web Sockets.
+Made to be used with Media_Remote.